iDevoid/stygis/README.md

-2. to call the mock, write the package name (in file). for example: `mock_user.NewMockCaching(ctrl)` at least on VSCODE it automatically generate import `mock_user "github.com/stygis/mocks/user` why it must be `mock_(source)`. because this is not a package of something to implement on the app. you cannot call the mock just using `user.NewMockCaching(ctrl)` or `mock.NewMockCaching(ctrl)`. this is because unit test should be written manually, and the programmer who's writing it understands that unit test is important as the main code. also in technical reason, if we put the mock inside one package `mocks` as I did before. the other domain cannot make its mock because the same name of interfaces. this has a good side because you don't get many mocks function if the mocks are centralized inside one package, and the code and structure stay clean and orgenized.
+2. to call the mock, write the package name (in file). for example: `mock_user.NewMockCaching(ctrl)` at least on VSCODE it automatically generate import `mock_user "github.com/stygis/mocks/user` why it must be `mock_(source)`. because this is not a package of something to implement on the app. you cannot call the mock just using `user.NewMockCaching(ctrl)` or `mock.NewMockCaching(ctrl)`. this is because unit test should be written manually, and the programmer who's writing it understands that unit test is important as the main code. also in technical reason, if we put the mock inside one package `mocks` as I did before. the other domain cannot make its mock because the same name of interfaces. this has a good side because you don't get many mocks function if the mocks are centralized inside one package, and the code and structure stay clean and organized.

 ## Notes